Agentes in rebus

-The agentes in rebus (ἀγγελιαφόροι, or μαγιστριανοί, magistrianoí, 'magister's men') were the late Roman imperial courier service and general agents of the central government from the 4th to the 7th centuries.
+The agentes in rebus (ἀγγελιαφόροι, or μαγιστριανοί, magistrianoí, 'magister's men') were the late Roman imperial and Byzantine courier service and general agents of the central government from the 4th to the 7th centuries.

 History

 The exact date of their institution is unknown.
 They are first mentioned in 319, but may date to Diocletian's reforms in the late 3rd century, when they replaced the earlier and much-detested frumentarii.
 The central imperial administration still needed couriers, and the agentes in rebus filled this role.
 Originally they acted as dispatch carriers, but eventually assumed a variety of duties—the title itself translates as "Those Active in Matters".
 They fell under the jurisdiction of the magister officiorum (Master of the Offices), hence their alternate Greek name of magistrianoi.
 They were eventually abolished sometime in the early 8th century, as most of the magister's functions were taken over by the logothetēs tou dromou.
 The last reference to an agens comes in the chronicle of Theophanes the Confessor, where the magistrianos Paul is recorded as having been sent on an embassy in 678.